threenine/blog/content/posts/api-gateway-pattern.md

 ---
 title: API Gateway Pattern
 subtitle: using API gateways for communication between clients and applications
-description: Understand the uses of the API gateway pattern and when to use it in API Development.
+description: Understand the uses of the API gateway pattern and when to use it in API Development to provide a single-entry point for groups of microservices.
 summary:
 category:
   title: API Development